HypernovaTX/hypernovatx.github.io/README.md

-# personalwebsite
+# Arthur Guo's personal website
-Source code of my personal website
+Source code of my personal website, planned to be written in React Typescript